String variable widths triple after saving and reopening IBM SPSS Statistics data file

 Launch Statistics.
 Do not open any existing data file.
 Select the 'Edit' menu.
 Select the 'Options' menu.
-Select the 'General' tab.
+Select the 'Language' tab.
 In the section labeled 'Character Encoding for Data and Syntax', select 'Locale's writing system'.
 Select the Apply' button.
 Select the 'OK' button.
 Open a data file using File->Open->Data, Select the check box for' Minimize string widths based on observed values' and open the data file.
 The extra widths will be removed from the string variables.
 For more information regarding Unicode, see the Help Topics (specifically 'Unicode mode').

 More support for:

 Software version: Not Applicable

 Operating system(s): Platform Independent